Future research

 My PhD research has led me towards three distinct directions:

-(1) the in-depth study of fermentation-related primate ecology and behavior,
+(1) the in-depth study of fermentation-related dietary ecology and behavior,

-(2) the analysis of modern and ancient human DNA for detection of population-wide signals of intentional alcohol production
+(2) the analysis of modern and ancient human DNA for detection of population-wide signals of intentional alcohol production, and

 1. How do fluctuations in dietary ethanol affect chimpanzee behavior?

 By following a focal individual and recording feeding rates, it may be possible to directly estimate dietary ethanol ingestion in primates.
 Combined with urine metabolite assays of ethyl glucuronide, this approach could identify the influence of alcohol exposure on chimpanzee behavior in real time.
-This potentially has implications for social behaviors such as grooming, displays, as well as hunts and patrols.
+Fluctuations in dietary ethanol availability may have implications for social behaviors such as grooming, displays, as well as hunts and patrols.
 Periods of high fruit availability are known to influence the chimpanzee estrous cycle, which may be responding in part to elevated ingestion of dietary alcohol.

-Also of interest are the implications of fermenting nectar for pollinators, which can be studied in similar detail by, for example, assaying the hemolymph of bees and other insects.
+Also of interest are the implications of fermenting nectar for pollinators, which can be studied in similar detail by, for example, directly assaying the hemolymph of bees for ethanol.

 2. Searching for evidence of intentionally directed fermentation in the ancient human genome